hmtabernero/StePar/README.md

 StePar is a code to automatically infer stellar atmospheric parameters using the EW method.

 For the time being this is the code and the installation instructions.
-A paper related to this code has been recently accepted in A&A.
+A paper describing this code has been recently accepted in A&A.

 If you use this code please cite Tabernero et al. (2019), in press.
 This Code is under the two clause BSD-licence.